gendelo3/TheOtherRoles/README.md

 **Version 4.1.6**
 - Added Sound Effects: Most buttons / role funcionalities now have a sound!
-- Added an option: Make (some) Modifiers hidden: (Off / After Death Modifiers* / All)
+- Added an option: Hide After Death Modifiers: Modifiers which will have an effect after your death will be hidden while the player is alive so they cant be claimed / called
 - Re-Added the player's last position to the map in meetings
 - Added lobby timer sync, so that each player can see when the lobby will close on Vanilla Servers
 - Added a credits screen to the main menu